 "I write entirely to find out what I'm thinking, what I'm looking at, what I see and what it means.
 What I want and what I fear." —Joan Didion

 This course prepares students for college-level writing in all academic areas.
-LHSP 125 courses are special in that they integrate the arts into the curriculum.
-Each course is structured differently around different themes.
+LSWA 125 courses are special in that they integrate the arts into the curriculum.
+Each course is structured differently around unique themes.
 Some instructors use traditional essays and assignments, but most offer a combination of fiction and creative non-fiction.
 Frequently instructors will encourage or require students to attend special events such as readings, lectures, art exhibit openings, writers' panels, and theatrical or musical performances.
 (Satisfies LSA First-Year Writing Requirement.)

 This course explores multiple genres of writing and asks students to analyze and evaluate the particular conventions, contexts, and assumptions that come with different kinds of writing.
 The course obviously cannot provide a definitive answer to the question "What Is Writing?" but it explores how our understanding of a particular genre influences the way we read or write within the genre.
 It also compares different genres to show not only what is unique to but also what is universal among various kinds of writing.
 (Satisfies LSA Humanities requirement).

-This LHSP course integrates writing and the arts as students develop their creative talents and skills and work together on a culminating project/performance.
+This LSWA course integrates writing and the arts as students develop their creative talents and skills and work together on a culminating project/performance.
 The course focuses on creative skill-building and peer critiquing, requiring both individual and collaborative work.
 (Satisfies LSA Creative Expression and a Minor in Writing requirement.)

 The LSWA Writing Center